linuxlawson/greeter/README.md

 ## Greeter Program
+A greeting from your terminal
-A simple bash script which can be run from linux terminal.
+Simple bash script which can be run from linux terminal.
 Great for people new to linux and/or bash scripts.

 Script will expect (and wait for) responses from You, your responses can be just about anything.